-You’ll find a list of typical sizes on the prices page, to give you a guide.
-If you have a particular size in mind or want to fill an existing frame please get in touch for a quote.
+You’ll find a list of typical sizes on the prices page, to give you a guide to the cost of a portrait.
+However I can also work to a particular size you may have in mind (for instance if you are matching another portrait or want to fill an existing frame).
+If so please get in touch and I can give you a quote.

-Deciding on the type of pose you’d like for your portrait can be tricky because this is the point where you really need to think about what sort of portrait you want.
-There’s no right or wrong answer here and it’s completely a personal choice as to how you want your subject represented.
-If it’s your child, what aspect of their character do you want to capture?
-Do you want to see a particular expression, that you know very well?
+When it comes to choosing the pose for your subject there’s no right or wrong answer and it’s really completely a personal choice as to how you want to see your subject represented.
+If that subject is your child, what aspect of their character do you want to see?
+Do you want to select a photo that captures a particular expression that you know very well?

 Some people will simply want to choose a favourite photograph for me to work from where their child is looking straight ahead and smiling.

 Others prefer a more thoughtful and contemplative look that captures the child in a quiet moment.
 This can be a nice way to capture something that’s a little different to a photograph and looks quite artistic.
 You could consider a pose looking downwards, looking off in a three quarter view, or looking back over the shoulder.
 Browsing through the drawing gallery will show you various examples.

 I’ve also drawn a number of portraits of children with a favourite pet or a favourite toy, and this can also be a nice way to represent a child’s sensitive side.